4d/docs/docs/API/OutGoingMessageClass.md

  The following data types are supported in the *body*:

-- text
+- Text
-- image
+- Blob
-- blob
+- Object
-- object
+- Image

-When this function is used, the content-type header is automatically set depending on the *body* type.
+When this function is used, the content-type header is automatically set depending on the *body* type:

+- Content-Type:text/plain if the body is a Text
+- Content-Type:application/octet-stream if body is a Blob
+- Content-Type:application/json if body is an Object
+- Content-Type:image/jpeg, image/gif... if body is an Image

 If *body* is not of a supported value type, an error is returned.